-- to set and uphold the highest professional standards among members
+- Set and uphold high professional standards among Members

-- to serve the public interest by promoting the study, discussion, publication and research into the application of economic, financial and statistical principles to practical problems, as well as the actuarial, economic and allied aspects of life assurance, non-life insurance, employee retirement benefits, finance and investment, risk management and other fields where such principles can be applied with particular reference to Singapore and the ASEAN region
+- Serve the public interest by promoting the study, discussion, publication and research into the application of actuarial, economic, financial and statistical principles to practical problems related to insurance, retirement benefits, finance and investment, risk management and other fields where such principles can be applied, with particular reference to Singapore and the ASEAN region

-- to foster and encourage social relationship among the members
+- Foster and encourage social relationship among the Members

 The Singapore Actuarial Society was founded in 1976 by the following people